Sakshi-Sayankar/-Le-Caf-and-Restaurant/README.md

-# -Le-Caf-and-Restaurant
+# Le Cafe and Restaurant
-Le Café and Restaurant is a web-based application that allows the user to place online food order.
+Le Café and Restaurant is a web-based application that allows the user to place online food orders.